tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/Activities/06-Stu_Implement_Ether_functions/README.md

 * Open the Remix IDE and create a new file called `JointSavings.sol`.

-* Create a new contract named `JointSavings`; it should look something like this.
+* Create a new contract named `JointSavings`; it should look something like this:

 ```solidity
 contract JointSavings {